IUSEARCHBTW678/twrp_samsung_a50s_beta/README.md

 CUSTOM TWRP 3.7.1 FOR GALAXY A50S (SM-A507FN)
 THE OFFICIAL TWRP FILES CREATED BY TEAMWIN

-👋🏻 WELLCOME TO MY TWRP UNOFFICIAL PROJECT
+👋🏻 WELCOME TO MY TWRP UNOFFICIAL PROJECT
 ## ✨ Features & Optimizations
 - **High Compression:** Size is strictly controlled at exactly **48MB** (using LZMA ramdisk compression) to guarantee partition safety on Galaxy A50s (SM-A507FN).
 - **MTP Supported:** Fixed USB init syntax.
 File transfer to PC works out-of-the-box.